kittrz9/sorta-engine/README.md

 A very basic audio synthesizer using PortAudio.
 You provide the ADSR envelope thing and pointer to the function used for the synthesizer in a synthInstrument structure, and then put that with the start and end frequencies, length and volume into a synthData structure and pass that to the playSynth function.
 It'd probably be better to just read the header and C files to understand how to use it since I can't really explain this well (though it would probably be best to read through all the files that you're going to be using).<br>

 #### entity.h and entity.c
 Basically anything that gets updated and/or drawn on screen every frame is an entity.
-It has a pointer to another struct that has other properties (for sort of polymorphism), 2 function pointers that point to functions that will update and draw the entity that gets called every frame, and a function pointer to destroy any resources being used by the entity when the entity is removed.<br>
+It has a pointer to another struct that has other properties (for sort of polymorphism), 2 function pointers that point to functions that will update and draw the entity that gets called every frame, and a function pointer to destroy any resources being used by the entity when the entity is removed.
+You can change these function pointers at any time to create a sort of finite state machine (for example you could have it switch from a function to move on the ground to a function to move in the air when jumping)<br>

 #### logging.h and logging.c
 Lets you output to both the terminal and a log file with debug information.<br>